 What I do suggest is that financial planners have no choice than to embrace the digital revolution in our industry.
 The digitalization of our market is unstoppable and will have a huge impact.
 Just like it had to the vinyl records marketplace.

 Therefore it’s time that financial planners acknowledge that we have left the information age where we could distinguish ourselves with our knowledge.
 Because knowledge and information are already everywhere and only a couple of swipes away.

 And if that’s not your problem, then the new initiatives in the marketplace may be.
 Innovation will come, which can make you seem obsolete.

 This means that also the financial planning profession will reach it’s Spotify moment where free-and-easy-to-use-online-services will rule the marketplace.

-And will be a huge threat for your ‘vinyl’ services.
+And will be a huge threat to your ‘vinyl’ services.

 Can you compete with free, easy, and online?

 There’s only one way according to Seth Godin.